Gustave Blache III: Early life and education

 Gustave Blache III was born in San Bernardino, California in 1977.
 In 1983 he moved to New Orleans, Louisiana.
 While in elementary school, Blache was invited to study twice a week at the New Orleans Museum of Art (NOMA).
 Drawing pictures of plaster casts and painting copies of Old Masters provided an early understanding of the Old Masters who influence his work today.

-Blache attended the New Orleans Center for Creative Arts (N.O.C.C.A.), a selective visual and performing arts high school with notable alumni such as jazz musicians Branford, Winton and Jason Marsalis and actor Wendell Pierce.
-From 1994-1998, he attended the School of Visual Arts in Savannah, Georgia, a satellite campus of New York’s School of Visual Arts.
+Blache attended the New Orleans Center for Creative Arts (N.O.C.C.A.), a selective visual and performing arts high school with notable alumni such as jazz musicians Branford, Wynton and Jason Marsalis and actor Wendell Pierce.
+From 1994 to 1998, he attended the School of Visual Arts in Savannah, Georgia, a satellite campus of New York's School of Visual Arts.
 Upon receiving his Bachelor of Fine Arts from the School of Visual Arts (Savannah), Blache moved to New York to attend the School of Visual Arts main campus, where he earned an MFA in May 2000.

 Career

 In Savannah, Blache gained recognition for his life-size figurative paintings.
 This led to him receiving several commissions, reviews, and a book cover.
-Savannah author Aberjhani featured Blache’s painting, The Art Spirit, as the original cover for his book, I Made My Boy Out of Poetry.
+Savannah author Aberjhani featured Blache's painting, The Art Spirit, as the original cover for his book, I Made My Boy Out of Poetry.
 The Art Spirit paid homage to one of Blache's influences, artist Robert Henri.
 The painting contains the book written by Robert Henri entitled The Art Spirit in the bottom right corner which is left untethered by a belt that is used to tie other books beneath into a bundle.

 In 2007, Blache appeared in the documentary film Colored Frames that recounts the influences, inspirations and experiences of African-American artists in the art world over the past 50 years.
 Colored Frames also featured artists Benny Andrews and Ed Clark along with influential artdealers and scholars June Kelly, Danny Simmons and Mary Schmidt Campbell.
-Blache’s painting "Between the Head and the Hand" was selected for the DVD cover.
+Blache's painting "Between the Head and the Hand" was selected for the DVD cover.

 Blache's solo exhibition at Cole Pratt Gallery in 2008 entitled, In Shadow, featured ten self-portraits which isolated shadowed sections of his face in an effort to articulate the range of color that the shadow possesses.
 The George and Leah McKenna Museum in New Orleans, Louisiana acquired two self-portraits from this exhibition, Self-Portrait in Shadow and Self-Portrait Standing at Easel.